hasanulhasan/teaching-torch/README.md

 ## Project feature

-1- User can see Courses, course details and see related Courses</br>
+1- User can see Courses, Course details, Course Reviews and see related Courses</br>
 2- Logged in user can place Order, Review of Courses and leave a feedback</br>
-3- User can filter Courses by Search and see orders in Cart</br>
+3- User can filter Courses by Search and See orders in Cart</br>
 4- User can sort Courses by Price and Category</br>
 5- User and Admin can maintain a Dashboard</br>
-6- From Dashboard User can manage his orders, feedbacks and profile option</br>
+6- From Dashboard User can manage his Orders, Feedbacks and profile option</br>
-7- From Dashboard Admin can manage all orders, feedbacks, user permission and profile option</br>
+7- From Dashboard Admin can manage all Orders, Feedbacks, User permission and profile option</br>
 8- Site is fully responsive</br>

 ### `Technology used:`